KnowledgeForwardSolutions/CheckDigits.Net/README.md

 UK NHS numbers and US NPI numbers) or values issued by a single authority (such as ABA Routing Transit Numbers).

-The ```IEmbeddedCheckDigitAlgorithm``` interface is used by algorithms that can expect the value to check and its associated check digit(s) to be embedded within a larger string.
-(For example, the date of birth field in an ICAO 9303 machine readable passport string.)
-The Validate method defined by ```IEmbeddedCheckDigitAlgorithm``` includes two additional parameters, start and length which specify the substring within the larger string that contains the value to check.
-An algorithm can implement both ```ICheckDigitAlgorithm``` and ```IEmbeddedCheckDigitAlgorithm``` and have two overloads for the Validate method.

 The ```IAlphabet``` and ```ISupplementalCharacterAlphabet``` interfaces are used for ISO/IEC 7064 algorithms with custom alphabets. ```IAlphabet``` has two
 methods: CharacterToInteger, which maps a character in the value being processed